Augmentation varieties and disk potentials I

 \begin{proof} The limits of the surface parts and tree parts of the sequence may be constructed separately.

-Convergence on the curve parts is a version of compactness in symplectic field theory, for which there are the approaches in Bourgeois-Eliashberg-Hofer-Wysocki \cite{sft} and Cieliebak-Mohnke \cite{cm:com}.
+.1in {\em Step 1: After passing to a subsequence, the the surface parts of the map converge.} This is a version of compactness in symplectic field theory, for which there are the approaches in Bourgeois-Eliashberg-Hofer-Wysocki \cite{sft} and Cieliebak-Mohnke \cite{cm:com}.
 In these approaches a domain-independent almost complex structure was used; the case of domain-dependent almost complex structures follows as in Charest-Woodward \cite{cw:traj}.
-Lagrangian boundary conditions that extend over the neck were incorporated in Chanda \cite{chanda}; in the stable Hamiltonian case, see also Venugopalan-Woodward \cite{vw:trop}.
+Lagrangian boundary conditions that extend over the neck were incorporated in Chanda \cite{chanda}; see also \cite{vw:trop}.
 Note that the assumption on the domain-dependent perturbations being given by the gluing construction in Remark \ref{rem:induct} near the boundary implies that the almost complex structures of any sequence converge to the almost complex structures on the limiting curves uniformly in all derivatives on compact subsets away from the nodes, while the perturbations are domain-independent on neighborhoods of the nodes by assumption.
-For convergence on the tree parts, let $u_\nu: C_\nu \to \XX$ be a sequence as in the statement of the Theorem.
-Each edge $T_e, e \in \Edge(\Gamma)$ in a level $C_i$ mapping to $\R \times \Lambda$ gives rise to a sequence of trajectories by restriction